Coding for kids? Sounds like a real uphill task, doesn’t it? But no, it’s not.

-Through coding, we can make software, video games, websites, apps and much more.
-If we speak purely about children, coding is a skill that will give them a professional boost in the growing age, improve their chances to be an unaccredited teacher.
+Through coding, we can make software, video games, websites, apps, and much more.
+If we speak purely about children, coding is a skill that will give them a professional boost in the growing age, improve their chances to be an unaccredited teachers.

 Gone are the days when people took up coding just for “fun”, now you should take up coding not only to acquire a great skill but also because it reaps beneficial rewards.
 To put it simply, there are so many jobs on offer and jobs with a good pay scale for people who know to code.

 Moreover, it’s not just that, there are a variety of skills that you will obtain through coding which will help you in your life.
 As per Sophia, the St. Catherine University report, coding is considered a beneficial tool in learning the 21st Century skills such as problem-solving, collaboration, logical thinking, digital literacy, sequencing, and critical thinking.